 Certifications and Licenses

 A bachelor's degree in Finance is considered the bare minimum for any finance job.
 However, additional certifications and licenses are a way of proving to your potential employer that you are willing to go the extra mile.
-In this section, we shall take a look at some reputed certifications in Finance.
+In this section, we shall look at some reputed certifications in Finance.

 Chartered Financial Analyst (CFA)